dagraham/etm-dgraham/README.md

 			Fri Jan 26 2018 2:00PM
 			Fri Feb 23 2018 2:00PM
 			Fri Mar 30 2018 2:00PM
-- The *relevant datetime* of an item (used, e.g., in index view):
-    - Non-repeating events and non-repeating unfinished tasks: the datetime given in `@s`
-    - Repeating events: the datetime of the first instance falling on or after today or, if none, the datetime of the last instance.
-    - Repeating unfinished tasks with `@o r` or `@o k` (the default): the datetime given in `@s`.
-This datetime is automatically updated when an instance is completed to the due datetime of the next instance.
-    - Repeating unfinished tasks with `@o s`: the datetime of the first instance falling during or after the current date.
-    - Finished tasks: the datetime given in `@f`.
-    - Actions: the datetime given in `@f`.
-    - Someday entries, inbox enties, undated record entries and undated, unfinished tasks: *None*
 - Display:
     - Naive dates are displayed without conversion and without a starting time.
     - Naive datetimes are displayed without conversion.